Summary ; ''The dead body is denser than water hence it sinks.

 If drowning reaches this point, the chance of resuscitation is poor.
 While spasms are still occurring and protecting the airway, resuscitation efforts are more likely to succeed.
 Recovery is such cases may occur spontaneously.

-For the person confronted with an unconscious individual freshly removed from the water, Anesthesiologists have recommended the following guideline
+For the person confronted with an unconscious individual freshly removed from the water, Anesthesiologists have recommended the following guideline:

 If the victim is breathing, he will recover spontaneously and resuscitation is not required.
 If the victim is not breathing, the pulse should be checked.
 If there is a pulse, begin mouth-to-mouth resuscitation.
 If there is no pulse begin CPR.